-(For anyone interested, there’s a brief note at end of this post on the Auxies, ranks, etc).
+(For anyone interested, there’s a brief note further below on the Auxies, ranks, etc).

 The above understated the wounds suffered by some (By the way, the use of “Dangerous” was not a comment about how fierce Lewis was – it meant he was in a bad way.
 The man was also hit in the arm by a bullet).
 Almost all received compensation later.

-It is not our aim here to give bios for those men, but brief notes follow (some details from www.theauxiliaries.com – duly checked & added to!).
+It is not our aim here to give biogs of those men, but brief notes follow (some details from www.theauxiliaries.com – duly checked & added to!).

-4) Arthur Loftus Gore Tottenham MM [Military Medal – but see comment at end by Reader Hugh Keane] (1874-1940): ex Major, New Zealand military, joined Aug 1920.
-From Auxy Depot.
-Fractured arm & leg.
-Discharged medically unfit, Nov 1921.
+4) Arthur Loftus Gore Tottenham MM [Military Medal – but see comment at end by Reader Hugh Keane] (1874-1940): ex Major, New Zealand military, joined August 1920.
+From Auxy Depot at Beggars Bush.
+Fractured arm and leg.
+Discharged medically unfit, November 1921.
 Awarded £2,500 compensation (on appeal).
-Born in Co Leitrim to “Landed Gentry”, he had a very chequered career, e.g. was with K Company when they burned Cork city & was demoted as Intelligence Officer after a robbery elsewhere (For those reasons we might just do a future post on this “dodgy auxy”).
+Born in Co Leitrim to “Landed Gentry”, he had a very chequered career, e.g. was with K Company when they burned Cork city and was demoted as Intelligence Officer after a robbery elsewhere (For those reasons we might just do a future post on this “dodgy auxy”).

 So, at least three of them were put out of the fight in Ireland for good – but lived to advanced ages.

-A few other Auxies notable, or notorious, from actions or photos from the Burning of the Custom House:
+A few others notable, or notorious, from actions or photos from the Burning of the Custom House:

-S/L Leonard G. Appleford (1894-1921): ex 2/Lt., Machine Gun Corps, joined Sep 1920.
+S/L Leonard G. Appleford (1894-1921): ex 2/Lt., Machine Gun Corps, joined September 1920.
 One of the Auxies who “rescued” the Blue Ensign (British Customs & Excise flag) from the roof of the burning building.
-A month later, off-duty, he and another Auxy were shot dead on Grafton St. in broad daylight.
+A month later, off-duty, he and another Auxy were shot dead in broad daylight on Grafton Street.

 See also BMH WS0477

 T/C Richard Dentith (1896-1974): ex Lt.
-Inniskilling Fusiliers, joined Nov 1920.
+Inniskilling Fusiliers, joined November 1920.
 Previously wounded by the IRA in the Battle of Brunswick St, 14 March 1921.
-Features in several photos from 25 May & is labelled A in photo below.
+Features in several photos from 25 May and is labelled A in photo below.
 He is also in the “Cairo Gang” photo.

 T/C James Waddingham MC [Military Cross] (1883-1972): ex Capt.
-Artillery, joined Feb 1921.
+Artillery, joined February 1921.
 Labelled B in same pic.
-He appears carrying a rifle in many pictures from the attack on the Custom House.
+A tall, lean guy, he appears carrying a rifle in many pictures from the attack on the Custom House.

-The Auxies used far heavier weaponry than the IRA that day – Lee Enfield rifles, machine guns in two armoured cars plus portable Lewis machine guns, shotguns and handguns.
+The Auxies used far heavier weaponry than the IRA that day – Lee Enfield rifles, machine guns in two armoured cars plus portable Lewis machine guns, shotguns and handguns (see here).

 A combination of fire from armoured cars and Auxies fatally shot 5 IRA.
-The Auxies mistakenly shot dead one Custom House civil servant and wounded a dozen others during the Custom House battle.
-Most likely they also killed two other civilians caught in the wrong place at the wrong time – John Byrne and James Connolly.
+The Auxies mistakenly shot dead one Custom House civil servant and wounded a dozen others during the assault on the building.
+Most likely they also killed two other innocent civilians caught in the wrong place at the wrong time – John Byrne and James Connolly.

-They made out arrest sheets for 18 IRA men at the Burning:
+They made out arrest sheets for 18 IRA men arrested at the Burning: